alerpaschoal/CODARFE/README.md

 ## Some limitations and considerations:
   * The data MUST be compositional (e.g. count table).
   * The target variable MUST be continuous.
+  * Since the tool assumes the target is positive, any negative numbers will cause the target to shift (the predictions will be returned without the shift).
   * For prediction, additional samples SHOULD be gathered in the same manner as the data used for training (for further information, read the Results and Discussion sections from the original article)
   * We recommend not using the “low variance removal” (“r_low_var = TRUE”) for databases with a small number of predictors (e.g., less than 500).
   * Do not apply the relative abundance transformation if your database is already in relative abundance.